Do you believe you have what it takes to become a doctor?

 The Admissions Committee actively seeks to enhance the international representation of the MUA student body and therefore takes into account academic and scholastic differences that exist throughout the world.

-In addition, the MCAT is recommended for all other applicants and specifically required from those students who meet any of the following three conditions:
+The Medical College Admission Test (MCAT) is required for all applicants who are U.S. citizens, nationals, or permanent residents for the September 2022 term!
+In addition, it is strongly encouraged for all other applicants and specifically required from those students who meet any of the following three conditions:

 - Students with outdated required science coursework (>5 years old)